Community Right to Contest

 Applicants will need to say why they believe the site is potentially surplus, and only if the location is vital for operational use or there are overriding reasons will it not be released to the open market.

 Under Right to Contest, applications will go before a committee comprising Ministers from the Treasury, Cabinet Office and the landholding department.
-For more information, please click here.
+More information can be found at gov.uk.